minima-global/emh/docs/specification.md

 The EMH should perform two basic functions:

 1. Listen for calls at specified URL-based endpoints.
-Those calls should [trigger](#trigger) Minima transactions (and maybe calls to other URLs).
+Those calls should trigger Minima transactions (and maybe call other URLs, too.
+For more information on _triggers_, see below).

 2. Listen for Minima transactions at certain (configurable) addresses and subsequently, call URLs with data from those transactions.

-Additionally, the EMH should fulfil one specific requirement:
+Additionally, the EMH should include the functions of a basic _wallet_:

-1. It should enable the actions of a basic wallet, such as `create`, `send` and `receive`.
+1. `create`, `send` and `receive` tokens.

 ### Triggers

 The EMH should abstract away from explicit implementation through a process of _triggers_.
-For example, a `gimme50` URL endpoint is _probably_ a trigger that gives the user 50 tokens.
+For example, a `gimme50` URL endpoint would _probably_ be a trigger that gives the user 50 tokens.
 However, it could just as easily give the user 50 tokens **AND** notify some service 'somewhere' that a user has received 50 tokens.

 ### Logging